HR Analytics

 The following are some of the key performance indicators:

 Different feedback levels enable leaders to evaluate and build a roadmap for improvement.
-When these insights are complemented with the performance management system, you can receive timely insights on every aspect.
+When these insights are complemented by the performance management system, you can receive timely insights on every aspect.

 Compensation

-Compensation can have a positive impact on recruitment and retention strategies.
-Employees who are not satisfied with their paychecks will look for alternate options that better the pay.
-Some approaches to optimize the compensation process include
+Compensation can positively impact recruitment and retention strategies.
+Employees who are not satisfied with their paychecks will look for alternative options that offer better pay.
+Some approaches to optimizing the compensation process include

 Audit

-Audits look if there are any gender pays gaps in specific jobs, promotion rates, bonus eligibility, and more.
+Audits look for any gender pay gaps in specific jobs, promotion rates, bonus eligibility, and more.
 Employers can retrieve insights from every aspect to check how the data works.

 Retention